 how it works

-Swaziland has become a country of extra emphasis because of its high morality rates from AIDs.
+Swaziland has become a country of extra emphasis because of its high mortality rates from AIDs.

-Not only does the Thirst Project fund and build the wells, the group establishes a program to maintain the infrastructure, with the locals taking on that role.
+Not only does the Thirst Project fund and build the wells, but the group also establishes a program to maintain the infrastructure, with the locals taking on that role.